ThomasFeher/armadillo/README.txt

 If you're getting messages such as "use of LAPACK needs to be enabled", you will need to manually modify "include/armadillo_bits/config.hpp" to enable the use of LAPACK.
-See section 3.2 for more information.

 The MSCV project was tested on 64 bit Windows 7 with Visual C++ 2012.
 You may need to make adaptations for 32 bit systems, later versions of Windows